21st Century Theatre in Britain: New Writing in Context THEATRE4090

 ■ Construct detailed dramaturgical analyses of case studies in 21st century playwriting in Britain in oral/written assessments.

-■ Present their ideas clearly, coherently and persuasively in oral and written form, following established scholarly conventions as appropriate.
+■ Present their ideas clearly, coherently and persuasively in oral and written form, following scholarly conventions as appropriate.

 Minimum Requirement for Award of Credits